lintelio/lintel/README.md

 Lintel
 ======

-Lintel aims to be the next generation CSS framework for large-scale single page applications.
+Lintel aims to be the next generation CSS framework for scalable applications.

 Goals